Amos P. Godby High School

 Amos P. Godby High School is a public high school in Tallahassee, Florida, named for Amos P. Godby, who first served as a teacher and coach at Leon High School, and later became Leon County Superintendent and President and Secretary of the Florida Superintendents Association.

 History

-Amos P. Godby High School opened in 1966 at 1717 West Tharpe Street, Tallahassee, Florida, 32303.
+Amos P. Godby High School opened in 1966 in the wake of desegregation and succeeded Old Lincoln High School.
+It is at 1717 West Tharpe Street in Tallahassee, Florida, 32303.
 Its first senior class graduated in 1970.